tinathuybui/Python/README.md

 Noted: use * to represent multiply in python not x
        ** is the exponential operator.
 Eg 3**2 = 3^2 = 3*3

-- to start a comment in python use #
+- to start a comment in python use #.
+For multiple comments, write them in between two triple quotes set """
 - python file has an extension .py
+- different data types in python:
+1. Number
+a.
+Integer: Round numbers
+b.
+Float: numbers with decimala

+2. String